You can ship many types of products without using heavy packaging, but glass is fragile and can present unique challenges.

 2. Use Sturdy Boxes

 Boxes go through a lot of movement during shipping.
-If your boxes are thin and flimsy, the condition of your products may be affected.
+If your cardboard boxes are thin and flimsy, the condition of your products may be affected.
 When selecting your packaging, you’ll also want to consider the weather elements your boxes will be exposed to.
 If there is a high risk of your boxes getting wet without the necessary protection, they will become weaker and more prone to breaking apart.

 3. Use Custom Solutions